broadinstitute/cromwell/docs/backends/GCPBatch.md

 Most importantly, the value of the `client_email` field should go into the `service-account-id` field in the configuration (see below).
 The
 `private_key` portion needs to be pulled into its own file (e.g. `my-key.pem`).
 The `\n`s in the string need to be converted to newline characters.

-While technically not part of Service Account authentication mode, one can also override the default service account that the compute VM is started with via the configuration option `batch.config.batch.compute-service-account` or through the workflow options parameter `google_compute_service_account`.
+While technically not part of Service Account authentication mode, one can also override the default service account that the compute VM is started with via the configuration option `GCPBATCH.config.genomics.compute-service-account` or through the workflow options parameter `google_compute_service_account`.
 The service account you provide must have been granted Service Account Actor role to Cromwell's primary service account.
-As this only affects Google Batch API and not GCS, it's important that this service account, and the service account specified in `batch.config.batch.auth` can both read/write the location specified by `batch.config.root`
+As this only affects Google Batch API and not GCS, it's important that this service account, and the service account specified in `GCPBATCH.config.genomics.auth` can both read/write the location specified by `GCPBATCH.config.root`

 **User Service Account**